foundry-rs/book/README.md

 ### Contributing

+Check our [contributing guidelines](./CONTRIBUTING.md).
 Feel free to contribute wording, sentences, chapters, and guides!

 The book is build with [mdbook](https://github.com/rust-lang/mdBook), which you can get by running `cargo install mdbook`.